 MyWheels

-MyWheels is a similar car sharing outfit to GreenWheels.
-It has 2,500 cars in the Netherlands (just over half are electric) and this includes nearly 1,000 vehicles in and around Amsterdam.
+MyWheels is the largest car-sharing scheme in the Netherlands.
+It has 2,900 cars in the Netherlands and this includes around 900 vehicles in and around Amsterdam.

 MyWheels is part of The Sharing Group and in 2022 it acquired ConnectCar which had a good presence in Amsterdam.

-Cars in the fleet are categorised as Small (Skoda CITIGOe/Citroen C1/Fiat 500), Medium (Renault ZOE/Citroen C3/Opel Corsa) or Special (Hyundai Kona/Ford Focus Wagon).
+Cars in the fleet are categorised as Compact (Skoda CITIGOe/Citroen C1/Fiat 500), Comfort (Renault ZOE/Citroen C3/Opel Corsa) or Extra (Hyundai Kona/Ford Focus Wagon) or Premium (Tesla Model 3).

 It also has 3 subscription levels and usage prices depend on car type.